 Q: Is home care the best choice for a senior with Alzheimer’s disease?

 A: Yes.
-Stay Home Care provides highly skilled, compassionate Alzheimer’s and dementia care in Brentwood.
+Stay Home Care provides highly skilled, compassionate Alzheimer’s and dementia care at home in Brentwood.
 Our caregivers are provided with ongoing training on how to provide the highest quality support to seniors with dementia, providing families much-needed respite and peace of mind.

 Q: What do ADL and IADL mean?